alext-sap/lx-collabo/docs/en/template/02_voice_and_tone/people-centric_language.md

 * It is OK to play with stylistic rules within the confines of your language as long as you don't bend grammar rules (wrong tenses, prepositions, or word order).
 * Don’t deviate from the source text unnecessarily in terms of direct vs. indirect speech or active vs. passive voice, unless your language conventions call for it.
-* Respect the style that is used in the product; consistency with existing translation matters, especially where there are high impact differences.
+* Respect the style that is used in the product.
+Consistency with existing translation matters, especially where there are high impact differences.

 ### Related Information
 * [SAP Style Guide](https://translation.sap.com/content/dam/sls/en_us/ReferenceMaterials/StyleGuides/SAP_StyleGuideForTechnicalCommunication.pdf)